prody/ProDy/doc/tutorials/nmwiz_tutorial/index.rst

-.. _REFERENCE:
+.. _nmwiz-tutorial:

-.. use "REFERENCE" to refer to this file, i.e. :ref:`REFERENCE`

 *******************************************************************************
-TITLE
+NMWiz Tutorial
 *******************************************************************************

-.. add .rst files to `toctree` in the order that you want them
+..
+Add .rst files to `toctree` in the order that you want them

 .. toctree::
    :glob:
    :maxdepth: 2

    intro
+   nmwiz
+   pca
+   eda
+   extend
+   deform
+   commands